 - Statement of Personal Interest of approximately 100 words that broadly describes personal interests, future career goals, skills hoping to be gained, and ways in which you will contribute to the community.

 You must register for 17 credit hours through The Oregon Extension, selecting courses which align with your major/minor requirements and personal interests.
 Samford’s Oregon Extension liaisons and your academic advisor will help you determine the Samford course most relevant to each Oregon Extension course.
-You must then complete a complete a Transient Enrollment form.
+You must then complete a complete a Study Away Form.
 Academic credits are provided by Eastern Mennonite University, a SACSCOC accredited institution.

 Cost and Financial Aid

-You will be charged Samford’s full-time tuition and fees for the semester, as well as The Oregon Extension housing costs ($1,950 in fall 2019), student activity fee ($550 in fall 2019) and textbook fee ($250 in fall 2019).
+You will be charged Samford’s full-time tuition and fees for the semester, as well as The Oregon Extension housing costs, the student activity fee and the textbook fee.
 You will be responsible for purchasing transportation to Oregon, groceries and meal preparation.
 If you are eligible, federal, state and private outside financial assistance may be applied towards Samford charges (Samford institutional aid may not be applied to cover Samford charges).
 Samford will then pay the Oregon Extension tuition, housing, and fees on your behalf.